Skip to content

 This is the concealer I use.

-Blend gently with your ring finger using tapping motions rather than swiping.
+Blend gently with your ring finger or a concealer brush using tapping motions rather than swiping.

 Continue tapping instead of swiping so you don’t accidentally remove too much product.

-Finish with a very small amount of powder to set the concealer.
+Finish with a very small amount of setting powder to set the concealer.

-For best results, use a translucent loose setting powder designed to smooth and blur imperfections.
-Applying too much powder can emphasize texture and fine lines, so I keep this step very light for everyday makeup.
+This Under Eye Loose Setting Powder is designed to smooth and blur imperfections.
+Applying too much powder can emphasize texture and fine lines, so be sure to go lightly.

-The recommended technique is to press the powder into the area using a puff or a small fluffy brush, so you are able to deposit enough powder without disturbing the concealer underneath.
-(In this video all I had available was my pressed powder and the brush that came with it so I ended up using more of a swiping motion.)
+The recommended technique is to press the powder into the area using a small brush, so you are able to deposit enough powder without disturbing the concealer underneath.

 Final Thoughts on How to Conceal Dark Circles Over 40 and Beyond